 How Mutual Funds Work

 A mutual fund is an investment security type that enables investors to pool their money together into one professionally managed investment.
 Mutual funds can invest in stocks, bonds, cash, or other assets.
 These underlying security types, called "holdings," combine to form one mutual fund, also called a "portfolio."

 Before You Buy a Mutual Fund

 Before you choose a mutual fund to purchase, you will need to spend a little time learning the basics and studying a guide of best practices for investing in mutual funds.
 Success in almost anything and everything you seek to accomplish begins with knowing what to do and knowing what not to do.

-- Save Money: There are thousands of mutual funds in the universe, but very few allow investors to get started with less than $1,000.
-Your options broaden significantly when you have at least $3,000.
-So build savings to at least $1,000 before shopping for mutual funds.
+- Save money: There are thousands of mutual funds in the universe, but very few allow investors to get started with less than $1,000.
+However, your options broaden significantly when you have at least $3,000.
+Try to build your investment funds to at least $1,000 before shopping for mutual funds.

-- Keep It Simple: Don't make things more complex than they need to be.
-The most experienced (and honest) investors will tell you that you don't need any exotic investments or a large number of mutual funds to be successful.
+- Keep it simple: Don't make things more complex than they need to be.
+The most experienced (and honest) investors will tell you that you don't need any exotic investments or many mutual funds to be successful.

 Consider the Best Funds for Beginners